Simeon Monument: John Soane

 John Soane (from 1831 Sir John Soane) was a local architect, born in nearby Goring in 1753 and educated at William Baker's Academy in Reading.
 After a successful early career designing country houses, on 16 October 1788 he was appointed architect and surveyor to the Bank of England.
-In addition to his work for the Bank of England he continued to design other buildings, including in 1789 a brewery in Bridge Street, Reading, and in 1796 a house for Lancelot Austwick, who was to become Mayor of Reading in 1803.
+In addition to his work for the Bank of England he continued to design other buildings, including in 1789 a brewery on Bridge Street, Reading, and in 1796 a house for Lancelot Austwick, who was to become Mayor of Reading in 1803.

 Edward Simeon

 Edward Simeon (c.1755–1812) was a Reading-born merchant, who became extremely wealthy as a City of London trader.
 From 1792 he was a director of the Bank of England.
 Although he lived in London, in Salvadore House on White Hart Court, he maintained links with Reading.
 His 1792 wedding took place there, and he regularly donated clothing to the poor children of the town.
 The Simeon family were prominent in the town; John Simeon, brother to Edward, was the Recorder of Reading and a Tory politician who had been elected MP for the town in the 1796 British general election, lost his seat in the 1802 election to the parliament of the newly created United Kingdom, and successfully regained the seat in the 1806 general election.
 John Simeon was a controversial and reactionary figure who opposed the poor being taught arithmetic or writing, and following his defeat in 1802 the Simeon family had been engaged in ostentatious efforts to curry favour with the approximately 300 men who were entitled to vote in Reading's elections.

 Concerned about the appearance of the Market Place and the congestion caused by traffic passing through it, Simeon wrote to Lancelot Austwick, the Mayor of Reading, on 24 January 1804:

 Austwick approved Simeon's plan, and John Soane was approached to design an obelisk with the dual purpose of acting as an obstruction to prevent wagons driving across Market Place, and holding four lamps to illuminate the area.